A 1.127 g chunk of an unknown metal was dissolved in excess aqueo... | Channels for Pearson+

 14. Solutions Freezing Point Depression

 A 1.127 g chunk of an unknown metal was dissolved in excess aqueous HCl.
 The volume of the evolved hydrogen gas was measured to be 720 mL at 23.0 °C and 0.954 atm pressure.
 When the reaction mixture was heated to drive off excess HCl and water, a colorless crystalline solid (MClx) was obtained.
 The solid was then redissolved in 45.0 g of water to make a clear solution.
-The freezing point of the solution was measured as –3.50 °C. Determine the molar mass and the molecular formula of MClx.
+The freezing point of the solution was measured as –3.50 °C. Identify which metal it is.

 A 1.127 g chunk of an unknown metal was dissolved in excess aqueous HCl.
 The volume of the evolved hydrogen gas was measured to be 720 mL at 23.0 °C and 0.954 atm pressure.
 When the reaction mixture was heated to drive off excess HCl and water, a colorless crystalline solid (MClx) was obtained.
 The solid was then redissolved in 45.0 g of water to make a clear solution.
-The freezing point of the solution was measured as –3.50 °C. Determine the molar mass and the molecular formula of MClx.
+The freezing point of the solution was measured as –3.50 °C. Identify which metal it is.

 ANSWERS OPTIONS